usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     General flash calculation that handles all inputs of T, P, D, h, e, s, and q.

-    This includes both blind flash calculations, and situations where the phase is known to be liquid, vapor, or 2-phase, and thus the calculation time will be much faster.
+    Includes both blind flash calculations, and situations where the phase is known to be liquid, vapor, or 2-phase, and thus the calculation time will be much faster.

-    Many of the 2-phase flash routines can accept initial estimates to decrease calculation time and increase convergence.
+    Many of the 2-phase flash routines can accept initial estimates to decrease calculation time and improve convergence.
 ABFLSH does not accept these, and ABFL2 or other routines will need to be called to use the initial estimates.
 These routines end in the letters FL2.